Biuni/easyMQ/README.md

 ```

 ## Fully compatible
-Tested on:
+Browser:
+  - Internet Explorer 10
+  - Opera 15
-  - IE
+  - Safari 7.1
   - Google Chrome
   - Firefox

-  - Opera
-  - Safari
+Device:
+  - iOS 5.1 (iPhone 4)
+  - Android 4.4 (Samsung s3)

+*(If you want to help the project send issues or pull request with your browser/device testing)*

 ## More faster than CSS
 See the chart: